-- Flood Inundation maps informed by the (to be developed) NWM hyper-resolution capabilities to provide improved resolution of maps and better depict the urban built environment - Flood Inundation maps informed by the (to be developed) NWM coupled with estuarine and coastal processes, and groundwater models
+- Flood Inundation maps informed by the (to be developed) NWM hyper-resolution capabilities to provide improved resolution of maps and better depict the urban built environment - o Flood Inundation maps informed by the (to be developed) NWM coupled with estuarine and coastal processes, and groundwater models

-Summary of Progress - FY 18 Q1
+Summary of Progress - FY18 Q2

 Overall, NOAA is on target to meet the goal of mitigating flood impacts as outlined in the FY18-19 Agency Priority Goal.
-There was one milestone for Q1 FY18 - Enhance excessive rainfall outlook to include improved definition and calibration - and that milestone was met as planned.
-As a result, 'High Risk' in the Excessive Rainfall Outlook forecast now signifies a greater than 50% chance of rainfall exceeding flash flood guidance.
+There were no scheduled milestones for Q2 FY18.

-Key Milestones (Flood Inundation Mapping)
+Key Milestones

+Flood Inundation Mapping